Teresa Baksa: Middle Years

 Teresa Welch, Race Point Light, watercolor and pastel, 30" x 22", 1994

-Teresa often painted landscapes from this favorite location near Herring Cove Beach.
-Her vertical compositions were inspired by Chinese ink paintings on vertical scrolls that she had studied at Harvard and The Museum of Fine Arts in Boston.
+Teresa frequently painted landscapes from her favorite spot near Herring Cove Beach.
+Her vertical paintings were influenced by Chinese ink art on vertical scrolls that she studied at Harvard and The Museum of Fine Arts in Boston.

 Teresa Welch, Truro Bowl II, oil/canvas, 19" x 25", 1993